youtify/youtify/README.md

 1. git clone git@github.com:youtify/youtify.git
 2. Download and install the Google AppEngine SDK http://code.google.com/appengine/downloads.html
-3. From the GAE SDK, select File -> Add Existing Applicaiton -> Select the Youtify git repository folder you just checked out
+3. From the GAE SDK, select File -> Add Existing Application -> Select the Youtify git repository folder you just checked out
 4. Start Youtify from the GAE SDK
 5. You're done!
 Navigate your browser to http://localhost:8080 (or whatever port you selected).